 12. Chalkboard Dot-to-Dot

-Design a dot-to-dot picture on a chalkboard for your child.
-He can connect the dots by completing the image or progressing through the numbers in the correct order (if he is older).
+Design dot-to-dot pictures on chalkboards.
+Children can connect the dots by completing the image or progressing through the numbers in the correct order (if they are older).

 Next, here are some ideas for sidewalk chalk…

 What can you do with sidewalk chalk besides free drawing on the paving?
 In the large-scale ideas below, these more substantial chunks of chalk can be perfect for outdoor use.

 This set of sidewalk chalk comes with handy chalk holders.

 Children learn a great deal about the sun’s movement by observing and noting the shadows at various times of the day.

 With chalk on cement, they can trace the shadows of trees and other objects outdoors or of a willing person who is standing still for a few minutes.
 After tracing, they can draw and colour in the details.

 14. Create a Maze

 Mazes are super fun to make and walk through.
 Perhaps your children have been to a maze or you can also show pictures of mazes for some background.

 On cement, draw a chalk maze, and get kids to add ideas of their own.
 Challenge them to find a way out of the maze.